RichardHoa/psychoProject/.scratch/no-js-progressive-enhancement/plan.md

 - Add a Playwright e2e suite with a `javaScriptEnabled: false` project covering: gate → No → deep link → topic → search → result anchor → breathing page; and the same with JS on.

+## Notes — SvelteKit rendering optimization (not started)

+Came up while reviewing current SSR setup; not yet implemented.

+**Why `/trang-chu` and `/trang-chu/[folder]` can't be prerendered**, even though their content (`FOLDERS_DATA`) is static and identical for every visitor: `hooks.server.js`'s `handleSafetyGate` enforces the `meo_safety_gate` cookie check on every request via the `handle` hook.
+Prerendered routes are baked to static HTML at build time and, once served as static files, never go through `hooks.server.js` again — so prerendering either route would let visitors reach content directly without ever passing the safety gate, defeating its whole purpose. `trang-chu/+page.server.js` also handles legacy `?folder=&sub=` / `?slide=1` redirects per-query-string, which prerendering (one static output per route, no query variants) can't reproduce either.
+Conclusion: keep both dynamic.

+**Real optimization available: convert `+page.server.js` → `+page.js` (universal load) for `trang-chu` and `trang-chu/[folder]`.** `$lib/server/content.js` (`listFolders`, `getFolder`) has no server-only dependency — it's a pure function over the bundled `folderData.js` array, so it's safe to move out of `$lib/server/` and load universally.
+Today, being a server load means every client-side navigation between these routes triggers a `__data.json` round-trip to the Node server for data that never changes.
+As a universal load, SSR on the first request stays identical, but the load function also runs client-side using data already in the JS bundle — so subsequent navigation (home → folder → home → another folder) becomes instant with no network call.
+The safety gate is unaffected: it's enforced by the `handle` hook on the first hard navigation that sets the session cookie, not tied to load type.

+**Minor:** the root `/` → `/trang-chu` redirect in `+page.server.js` uses `redirect(307, ...)`
+(temporary); since it's permanent by design, `308` would let browsers cache the redirect and skip the hop on repeat visits.

 ## Known environment issue
 `project.inlang/settings.json` loads Paraglide plugins from `cdn.jsdelivr.net`.
 Where that host is blocked, message compilation silently produces an empty `messages/_index.js` and every `m.*()` is